My jelly is too thin, can I recook it? If so, how?

 I made a batch of blackberry jelly using he NO COOK SureJell and it turned out runny after freezing and unthawing.
 Sure was tasty over our ice cream though.
 I liked this "flop".

 You should find directions for recooking the jelly, if you decide to do that, on the directions that came with the pectin.
 My brand, Certo, which is sold here in Canada, has directions for recooking your jam or jelly.
-There is also a website and a toll-free number.
-Check out your pectin box for this.

 My chokecherry jelly does that sometimes too.
 Just empty the jars into a large pot,